 B EDUC 541 Second Language Acquisition, Bilingual Education, and the Structure of English (5 cr)

-(Prerequisites: 540 and 541, or instructor permission)
+(Prerequisite: 541, or instructor permission)

-B EDUC 543 Practicum in ELL or TESOL (3 cr)
+B EDUC 543 Practicum in ESOL (3 cr)

-Washington State Certified teachers who want to explore the option of earning an ELL endorsement at UW Bothell with a Master of Education degree or independent of a degree program, contact the Education Program office: firstname.lastname@example.org, or request a program advisor contact you by completing this form.
+Washington State Certified teachers who want to explore the option of earning an ESOL endorsement at UW Bothell with a Master of Education degree or independent of a degree program, contact the School of Educational Studies:

 *OSPI report to the legislature (Dec.
 2012) “Education English Language Learners in Washington 2011-2012”